Pan Seared Lemon Tilapia over Spinach Parmesan Pasta

 Put spinach in microwave safe bowl and heat until thawed.
 Once completely thawed , don't drain, just add, onion powder, salt, and Italian seasoning then stir to incorporate.

-Divide the pasta between plates, and top each with a tilapia fillet.
+Divide the spinach between plates, cover with pasta and sauce, then top with a tilapia fillet.

 Why do I do this blog?

 Well, because I like easy to make, flavorful dishes with a moderate fat count, and a wide variety of them.
-Providing the same for others is why Tierney Tavern is here.
+This blog is the perfect place to bring together all of my favorites for easy access to pull up to use when it's time to make dinner.